2018 Reading Challenge

 - I will try to work in a couple of audiobooks and ebooks along the way.
 My new-found love for the former tells me not to avoid them for an entire year, and my NetGalley responsibility for the latter reminds me that they will be in my life.

 - I will not be suspending my From My Bookshelf feature, and I will not be including my volume of Grimm’s Complete Fairy Tales in this Challenge.
 The only way the FMB monthly posts would interfere with my Reading Challenge posts is if I decide to discard a book that I’ve profiled in FMB.
 But I’m not going to make a fuss about that now; I will cross that book bridge when I get to it!
-And since my reading of Grimm’s Complete Fairy Tales is an ongoing project (one I’ve been recently neglecting, I’ll admit), I’m going to omit it from my shelves and from this Challenge.
+And since my reading of Grimm’s Complete Fairy Tales is an ongoing project, I’m going to omit it from my shelves and from this Challenge.
 Maybe I’ll finally get one of those stately podiums seen in rich mahogany libraries!

 Finally, link up to your 2018 Reading Challenge in the comments!
 Share your thoughts on mine, and tell me if you have ever taken on a similar challenge and whether it was a success or not.
 Enjoy the rest of your 2017 reading, and thank you for stopping by!